ksvls/stories/story/online-school-experience.md

 ## Summary
 ### What happen and why
-Lazyness appear after a few weeks into previous year online school.
+Lazyness appear after a few weeks into previous year of online school.
+Because there is a problem that frustrate me.

+### What I learn
+- Doing things later make things worse.
+- Complaining about things don't make it better.

 ### Plan for 2021
 Doing every assigment as fast as possible so that bloody hell 2020 experience hopefully never comeback.

 ----
 If you want to share this article or this story as the url says.
 I recommend don't, but you can if you want to.
 Thank you for reading, Cya 👋
-> Note: This is based on reality not fiction.
+> Note: This is based on *reality* not fiction.